skip to main content

 If you’d like to have all your assessments completed in 12 months, you’re going to need to increase the time available to complete assessments or increase the number of team members to get more done in the allotted time.

 Training and leveraging an ergonomics team has proven to add value in effectiveness and acceptance of workplace changes.
-Team involvement has worked wonders for our most successful customers.
 Keep in mind that teams are fluid and they’ll change over time, but having a solid foundation of process, tools, and reporting will ensure any new members of the team will be successful.